-- mm) "Online ticket sales" means an ERS with the abilities to facilitate ticket purchases through the internet including, but not limited to, ticket ordering, processing of payments in real time, and generating the ticket for distribution. - nn) "PCI" means Payment Card Industry. - oo) "Percentage draw" means a bearer ticket raffle where the cash prize is a percentage of the gross raffle revenue (e.g., 50/50 or 60/40). - pp) "PIN" means Personal Identification Number, an identifying number used in the process of authenticating an individual. - qq) "Prize" means cash, merchandise, or another item of value awarded to the winning ticket purchaser. - rr) "Proceeds" means gross raffle revenue less the cost of the raffle prize(s) and AGLC approved expenses. - ss) "Progressive prize" means a cash prize in a progressive raffle, which is a percentage of ticket sales accumulated from raffle ticket sales in the raffle licence. - tt) "Progressive raffle" means a type of raffle in which tickets are sold for a random chance of winning an event prize, and where the winner of the event prize also has a chance of winning a progressive prize. - uu) "Proprietary equipment" means equipment designed and/or distributed by a gaming supplier for a specific purpose or use in connection with an ERS. - vv) "Proprietary software" means software designed and/or distributed by a gaming supplier for a specific purpose or use in connection with an ERS. - ww) "Raffle" means a lottery scheme where tickets are sold for a random chance of winning a prize at a draw. - xx) "Raffle ticket manager" (or RTM) means a person who is paid to manage a raffle. - yy) "Raffle worker" means the class of registration for a person who is paid to perform a function specified in the person's registration in respect of a raffle, as either an ERS administrator or an RTM, where the authorized total ticket value exceeds \$20,000. - "Raffle sales unit" (or RSU) means a portable/wireless device, remote hard-wired connected device, or standalone cashier station that is used as a point of sale for bearer tickets.
+- nn) "PCI" means Payment Card Industry. - oo) "Percentage draw" means a raffle where the cash prize is a percentage of the gross raffle revenue (e.g., 50/50 or 60/40). - pp) "PIN" means Personal Identification Number, an identifying number used in the process of authenticating an individual. - qq) "Prize" means cash, merchandise, or another item of value awarded to the winning ticket purchaser. - rr) "Proceeds" means gross raffle revenue less the cost of the raffle prize(s) and AGLC approved expenses. - ss) "Progressive prize" means a cash prize in a progressive raffle, which is a percentage of ticket sales accumulated from raffle ticket sales in the raffle licence. - tt) "Progressive raffle" means a type of raffle in which tickets are sold for a random chance of winning an event prize, and where the winner of the event prize also has a chance of winning a progressive prize. - uu) "Proprietary equipment" means equipment designed and/or distributed by a gaming supplier for a specific purpose or use in connection with an ERS. - vv) "Proprietary software" means software designed and/or distributed by a gaming supplier for a specific purpose or use in connection with an ERS. - ww) "Raffle" means a lottery scheme where tickets are sold for a random chance of winning a prize at a draw. - xx) "Raffle ticket manager" (or RTM) means a person who is paid to manage a raffle. - yy) "Raffle worker" means the class of registration for a person who is paid to perform a function specified in the person's registration in respect of a raffle, as either an ERS administrator or an RTM, where the authorized total ticket value exceeds \$20,000. - zz) "Raffle sales unit" (or RSU) means a portable/wireless device, remote hard-wired connected device, or standalone cashier station that is used as a point of sale for bearer tickets - aaa) "Random number generator" (or RNG) means computer software designed to generate a sequence of numbers that cannot be reasonably predicted.
+An RNG is used to conduct an electronic draw to determine the outcome(s) of the raffle.

+Original signed by

-DATE ISSUED: February 2, 2021 AUTHORITY: Original signed by Len Rhodes
+DATE ISSUED: May 2, 2022 AUTHORITY: Len Rhodes

+-

-- aaa) "Random number generator" (or RNG) means computer software designed to generate a sequence of numbers that cannot be reasonably predicted.
-An RNG is used to conduct an electronic draw to determine the outcome(s) of the raffle. - bbb) "Sports draft" means a type of raffle in which a purchaser predicts specific results of a sporting event series by exercising choice or drawing a ticket with a pre-selected result, and the prize winner(s) is determined by the outcome of the series. - ccc) "Sports draft entry" means a record of a purchaser's predicted result or drawn preselected result for a sporting event series. - ddd) "Ticket" means a paper or electronic record provided to a raffle ticket purchaser. - eee) "Ticket number" means a unique identifiable number that is provided to the purchaser for each draw entry purchased, and which is eligible to be selected as the winning number for a raffle. - fff) "Ticket stub" means a paper or electronic entry containing a ticket number matching that of a purchased ticket which will be used to conduct a draw (includes a counterfoil). - ggg) "Total ticket value" (or TTV) means the total number of tickets approved for sale multiplied by the price(s) of the tickets (e.g., 25,000 tickets at \$2 and 30,000 tickets at three for \$5, equals a total ticket value of \$100,000 [(25,000 x \$2) + ((30,000/3) x \$5) = \$100,000]). - hhh) "Traditional ticket raffle" means a raffle where two-part tickets are required, on which the ticket purchaser's name and contact information are recorded on the ticket stub.
-The tickets are sold for a period of time prior to the raffle draw.
+- bbb) "Sports draft" means a type of raffle in which a purchaser predicts specific results of a sporting event series by exercising choice or drawing a ticket with a pre-selected result, and the prize winner(s) is determined by the outcome of the series. - ccc) "Sports draft entry" means a record of a purchaser's predicted result or drawn preselected result for a sporting event series. - ddd) "Ticket" means a paper or electronic record provided to a raffle ticket purchaser. - eee) "Ticket number" means a unique identifiable number that is provided to the purchaser for each draw entry purchased, and which is eligible to be selected as the winning number for a raffle. - fff) "Ticket stub" means a paper or electronic entry containing a ticket number matching that of a purchased ticket which will be used to conduct a draw (includes a counterfoil). - ggg) "Total ticket value" (or TTV) means the total number of tickets approved for sale multiplied by the price(s) of the tickets (e.g., 25,000 tickets at \$2 and 30,000 tickets at three for \$5, equals a total ticket value of \$100,000 [(25,000 x \$2) + ((30,000/3) x \$5) = \$100,000]).

-Original signed by DATE ISSUED: February 2, 2021 AUTHORITY: Len Rhodes
+Original signed by DATE ISSUED: May 2, 2022 AUTHORITY: Len Rhodes